SUPERVISED BY: DIRECTOR OF NURSING AND APPROPRIATE SHIFT SUPERVISOR

 Must be dependable and must be prompt.

-Must be able to accept constructive criticism in a mature fashion.
+Must be able to accept and offer constructive criticism in a mature fashion.

 Skin test and/or chest x-ray and physical examination required.